Decentralidia/Rebuttal/Readme.md

 <h3>Additional:1.
 As mentioned in the section above, qualitative analysis on the confusion matrices presented Fig 3-5 would provide interesting insights.
 Also providing a disaggregated analysis on how the model performs for different users would provide more credence to some of the claims the paper makes.</h3>

+Thank you for your suggestion.
+Offering a detailed analysis of individual user performance could indeed provide valuable insights into the data.
+However, in our experiment, we opted to simplify the problem by removing user profiles and maintaining user anonymity regarding personal information.
+This decision was made to prevent complications for users, especially since it was our first time conducting such an experiment.
+By keeping the user experience straightforward, we aimed to retain more participants.

+Consequently, we lack additional information about each user, making it impossible to explore the correlation between personal attributes and opinions for disaggregated results.
+While we acknowledge the merit of this idea, we believe it can be addressed in future studies and discussions.

 <hr>

 <h3>Additional:2.
 In Fig. 2, it shows that the threshold is 0.5.
 I imagine the threshold here is quite important and am not sure if 0.5 is the best value to select.
 Have you evaluated across different threshold values?</h3>